 At the same time, there has been an upturn in demand for some white goods that make it easier for people to deal with lockdown.
 Large fridges and freezers, for example, have been in short supply in some regions.
 Addressing surges in sales and keeping product moving have been major challenges for white goods manufacturers.

-This European white goods manufacturer asked Orange Business Services to get its knowledge workers working from home as quickly as possible in order to maintain business momentum and keep employees safe.
+This European white goods manufacturer asked Orange Business to get its knowledge workers working from home as quickly as possible in order to maintain business momentum and keep employees safe.
 The company had never in its history had any staff working remotely.

 Fulfilling consumer demand for white goods